Application deadline extended to Sept. 11, 2020

-Being a licensed massage practitioner (LMP) offers you the opportunity to help others achieve their healthcare goals and re-establish the connection between mind and body.
+Being a licensed massage therapist (LMT) offers you the opportunity to help others achieve their healthcare goals and re-establish the connection between mind and body.
 This is done through the application of therapeutic touch.
 Massage is a very personal, hands-on approach to healthcare, giving both the practitioner and the client the opportunity to connect at a deeper level.

 Whatcom's massage therapist program offers flexibility

 The massage program continues to offer enhancements in class scheduling and delivery format.
 Eight of the core massage program classes are delivered online or in a hybrid delivery format.
 Hybrid courses have the lecture portion of class delivered online and the laboratory portion delivered face-to-face in our dedicated lab.
 Check with a program advisor for information on all courses offered throughout the year and to discuss the online learning experience.

-Massage practitioner students exceed state and national pass rates
+Massage therapist students exceed state and national pass rates